porcelli/bc-git-integration-push/README.md

  - **ignore:** This is a comma separated regular expressions to ignore the project names that matches any of these expressions.
 Optional.
  - **githubOrg:** If GitHub is used as provider, it's possible to define the repository organization in this property.
 Optional.
  - **gitlabGroup:** If GitLab is used as provider, it's possible to define the group/subgroup in this property.
 Optional.
+ - **bitbucketTeam:** If BitBucket is used as provider, it's to define your BitBucket Team name in this property.
+Optional.

 ### Note:
  - GitLab only supports token authentication
+ - Bitbucket only supports token authentication
  - Public GitHub url should be the api url ex: api.github.com and not www.github.com
+ - Public Bitbucket url should be the api url ex: api.bitbucket.org and not www.bitbucket.com

 ## Enabling and Running